iamdamla/music-player/README.md

 # music-player
-Music Player created from JavaScript without library.
+Music Player created from JavaScript without using any library.